 But there’s more to it.
 Enter – video game localization.

 If the game is to be launched internationally and engage players around the globe, it first has to be properly localized.
 This requires the involvement of the project owner, game developer team, project managers, linguists, LQA specialists, translators, editors, UX and sound experts, and many others.
 Or, as one of our interviewees points out – it takes a village to raise a globalized product.

-Game localization is a rather complex and delicate process.
+Video game localization is a rather complex and delicate process.
 It involves a collaborative effort but if it’s not handled properly, it can set back launch dates and make the company lose potential revenue as it’s late to market.

 We discussed how to handle game localization in the best possible way with industry experts to offer you actionable insights and help you rethink your current process.

 Introducing Miguel Sepulveda, Global Localization Manager at King, the video game development company famous for Candy Crush Saga; Mette Clark, Director at Alpha Games, the localization service provider that’s been localizing game content for lots of different game developers, designers and publishers for more than 30 years; and Elizaveta Sidorova, former Lead Project Manager at INLINGO game localization studio, which has more than 1,000 localized games in its company portfolio.

 Before we dive into the best practices for game localization, let’s take a moment to discuss the value of game localization and look at a few examples.

 What is the value of video game localization?

 The video game market value worldwide is expected to reach over 200 billion dollars in the next couple of years.
 The landscape is becoming increasingly competitive.
 Those providers who stay in touch with their consumers and adapt the games to better fit their needs and expectations are ultimately the ones that will increase their market share.